Ignition SCADA: Scripting

 The Ignition platform uses scripting to allow designers to add flexibility and customization.
 There are two major scripting languages in Ignition: Python and the Expression Language.

 Python

 Ignition uses an implementation of Python version 2.5 called Jython.
 Python script is used for component Event Handling.
 An example of this would be opening a popup window when a user clicks on a graphic object.
 Another common use are event scripts such as a timer that checks for alarms or a logon script.
+Java classes and methods can also be used in Jython for more specialized functionality.

 Expression Language

 The Ignition Expression Language is a simple language that was invented by Inductive Automation.
 An expression language is a very simple kind of language where everything is an expression - which is a piece of code that returns a value.
 This means that there are no statements and no variables, just operators, literals, and functions.
 Consider an example from the expression language found in Microsoft_excel.
 Excel can calculate a cell's value dynamically by typing an expression such as "=SUM(C5:C10)", which performs the arithmetic sum of those 6 cells.
 The expression language in Ignition functions similarly.
 It is used to define dynamic values for tags and component properties.

 Expressions are divided in the following categories: Aggregates, Color, Date and Time, Logic, Math, String, Type Cast, and Advanced.